AlexLiddiard/PythonPandoraAlgs/README.md

 Trains and validates a Boosted Decision Tree predictor, stored in the PickleData folder.
 This uses an XGBoost BDT with some sampling and iterative imputation techniques included.

 #### MVCNNImageGenerator.py
-Uses calohit data to creates 2D images of particle tracks/showers.
-Stores images in the SVGData folder.
+Uses calohit data in ROOT files to create 2D images of particle tracks/showers.
+Images are savet to the SVGData folder.

 #### MVCNNTrainer.py
 Trains a multi-view convolutional neural network on some training images stored in SVGData.
 Stores the results in the TrainedModels folder.